Staub Braiser – Premium French Cast Iron Cookware

 Staub Braiser Saute Pan, Gray, 10.2 inches (26 cm)

-Staub 5 Quart Braisers
+Staub 5 Quart Braisers - best for family meals and batch cooking

 Staub Braiser Saute Pan, Cherry, 11.0 inches (28 cm)